 Away students will need to provide the following information to register:

 - Date of birth

 - Name/AI Code for the school you normally attend (if you're homeschooled, you'll only need to share that you're homeschooled)

-- Services for Students with Disabilities (SSD) ID if you're approved to test with accommodations
+- Services for Students with Disabilities (SSD) number if you're approved to test with accommodations

-On test day, away students, along with all other testing students, will receive their Bluebook™ log in information from testing staff.
-They'll review testing rules and agree to them before testing begins.
+On test day, away students, along with all other testing students, will receive their Bluebook™ sign in information from the participating school.
+Before testing begins, students will review and are required to agree to the testing rules.

 Since away students will not be part of the readiness activities the school will lead with their students, they can access free College Board practice by downloading the Bluebook app on an available computer to familiarize themselves with Bluebook and practice resources.

 Away students must confirm with the participating school whether a device will be provided for them on test day by the institution, or if the school allows guests to bring their own devices to connect to the local network.

 Away students may get scores delivered through BigFuture® School, a new mobile app that delivers PSAT 10 scores right to a student's mobile phone.
 Students will also get customized career information and guidance about planning and paying for college.
 When taking the PSAT 10, most away students will have an opportunity to share their mobile phone number with College Board.
 After completing the test, College Board will text the student a link to download the BigFuture School app.
 College Board will also send text messages about scores, and text a code to sign in to the app.
 College Board won’t use the phone number for any other reason.